The Ultimate In Birding Tours

 This is a land of contrasts where in the course of a single day one can be watching Firecrests in the forests of the Middle Atlas in the morning and Desert Wheatears on the edge of the Sahara in the afternoon.

-During this exciting Morocco birding tour, which is the most comprehensive Moroccan birding tour itinerary available (our itinerary produces more of the country’s specialities than any other bird tour, normally including every North African endemic occurring in Morocco plus the late-arriving Atlas Flycatcher, which only breeds in Northwest Africa), we shall have the opportunity to see the full range of habitats that exist in this diverse country.
-In particular we shall be concentrating on the many North African endemics and other regional specialities.
+During our exciting Morocco birding tour we shall have the opportunity to see the full range of habitats that exist in this diverse country.
+In particular, we shall be concentrating on the North African endemics and other regional specialities.

-Our Morocco birding tour first explores the magnificent High Atlas at Oukaimeden above the historic city of Marrakech.
-Here, with a backdrop of towering, snow-capped peaks and green alpine meadows, we will search for our first North African endemics, in particular the distinctive African Crimson-winged Finch, as well as Barbary Partridge, the localized Levaillant’s Green Woodpecker, the stunning Moussier’s Redstart, the very distinctive Seebohm’s Wheatear (formerly treated as a race of Northern) and the smart African Blue Tit.
+We first explore the magnificent High Atlas at Oukaimeden above the historic city of Marrakech.
+Here, with a backdrop of towering, snow-capped peaks and green alpine meadows, we will search for our first North African endemics, in particular the distinctive African Crimson-winged Finch, as well as Barbary Partridge, the localized Levaillant’s Green Woodpecker, the stunning Moussier’s Redstart, the very distinctive Atlas (or Seebohm’s) Wheatear, the smart African Blue Tit and equally smart African Chaffinch.

-Next our Morocco birding tour reaches the northern edge of the Sahara.
+Next, our Morocco birding tour reaches the northern edge of the Sahara.
 Here, we will explore the stony expanses of the ‘hamada’, the spectacular sand dunes of Erg Chebbi and the numerous green oases hidden in deep valleys.
-Amongst the desert specialists found in this area are such North African endemics as the recently-recognized Maghreb Lark, African Desert Warbler, Saharan Scrub Warbler, the rare and localized Desert Sparrow and House Bunting, as well as the impressive Pharaoh Eagle-Owl, the mysterious Egyptian Nightjar, the gorgeous Blue-cheeked Bee-eater, and, we will visit a drinking pool which allow for great views of Spotted and Crowned Sandgrouse!
+Amongst the desert specialists found in this area are such North African endemics as Maghreb Lark, African Desert Warbler, ‘Saharan’ Scrub Warbler, the rare and localized Desert Sparrow and House Bunting, plus more widespread species like the impressive Pharaoh Eagle-Owl, the mysterious Egyptian Nightjar and the gorgeous Blue-cheeked Bee-eater.
+We will even visit a drinking pool which allows for great views of Spotted and Crowned Sandgrouse!

-After crossing the Anti-Atlas we will explore the rocky deserts around Boumalne where specialities are likely to include the impressive Thick-billed Lark, Temminck’s Lark and Western Mourning and Red-rumped Wheatears.
+After crossing the Anti-Atlas we will explore the rocky deserts around Boumalne where specialities are likely to include the endemic Maghreb Wheatear, the impressive Thick-billed Lark, Temminck’s Lark and Red-rumped Wheatear.

 Birdquest has operated Morocco birding tours since 1982.